-Career Services provides assistance to undergraduate students and alumni who seek help in formulating and implementing career plans.
-Whether exploring careers, researching career paths, seeking internships, creating a resume or job searching, Career Services can help.
-Career Services also assists employers locate qualified employees for positions they have in their businesses.
+Career Services offer assistance to undergraduate students and alumni who seek help in determining and implementing their career plans.
+We can assist with exploring careers, researching career paths, seeking internships, creating a resume, and/or job searching.
+Career Services also assists employers with locating qualified students for positions they have in their businesses.

 Research shows that people working in a career that supports their interests, skills and goals are happier, more successful, and more fulfilled than people who simply “get a job.”
 Carefully planning your career by assessing your strengths and interests, exploring your options, gaining experience and making informed decisions will assist the individual in securing positive employment.